search icon

 What is a provisional patent?

-A provisional patent is an inexpensive and quick way a way to protect an invention when you’re not quite ready to file a full (non-provisional) patent.
+A provisional patent is an inexpensive and quick way to protect an invention when the inventor isn’t quite ready to file a full (non-provisional) patent.
 It establishes an early effective filing date, which is useful if others might be developing a similar concept.

 Provisional patents are not examined.
-You do not have to include claims and shouldn’t include disclosures of prior art.
+The inventor does not have to include claims and shouldn’t include disclosures of prior art.

 Provisional patents only last for one year.
-If you obtain a provisional patent, you must apply for the non-provisional patent within a year to maintain the patentability of your invention.
+If someone obtains a provisional patent, they must apply for the non-provisional patent within a year to maintain the patentability of the invention.

 How long do patents last?